Alerts

 Alerts can be created by selecting Notifications under the Alerts menu or by defining them in the event workflow.

-Events and Alerts Page
+Alerts and Events Page

-Search Panel
+Search and Filters Panel

 Filter Option Purpose